 - Take photos.
 Put that smartphone to good use by taking photographs of your bicycle, any vehicles involved, and the surrounding area, such as the roadway, road signs, and any possible hazards.
-It’s also a good idea to get photos of any injuries you’ve sustained.
+It is also a good idea to get photos of any injuries you have sustained.

-- Don’t admit to anything.
+- Do not admit to anything.
 Even if you think you might be at fault, keep it to yourself because other contributing factors of which you may not be aware of could be involved and any statement you make could hurt you in court.

-- Don’t discuss it with anyone.
-Wait to speak about the circumstances of the accident with the police, and then a lawyer.
+- Do not discuss it with anyone.
+Wait to speak about the circumstances of the accident with the police, and then a bicycle accident lawyer.

 - Get medical attention.
-If you haven’t already received treatment, it’s critical you visit your doctor, an urgent care center, or an emergency room right away.
-Even if you feel fine, it’s important you have a medical professional evaluate you.
+If you have not already received treatment, it is critical you visit your doctor, an urgent care center, or an emergency room right away.
+Even if you feel fine, it is important you have a medical professional evaluate you.

 - Get it in writing.
-As soon as you can, write down everything you can recall about the incident, while it’s fresh in your mind.
-Whether you’re waiting to be scene in an urgent care waiting room or recuperating at home, it’s also a good time to review the information you gathered from the parties at the scene.
+As soon as you can, write down everything you can recall about the incident, while it is fresh in your mind.
+Whether you are waiting to be seen in an urgent care waiting room or recuperating at home, it is also a good time to review the information you gathered from the parties at the scene.

 - Call your insurance carrier.
 File a report with your auto or homeowner’s insurance company, as soon as possible.
 But leave it to an attorney to help you with the details.

-- Don’t sign anything.
-Whether it’s your insurance agent or the other party’s insurance rep, don’t sign any documents anyone presents to you.
-In short, don’t sign anything for anyone without speaking to you attorney first.
+- Do not sign anything.
+Whether it is your insurance agent or the other party’s insurance representative, do not sign any documents anyone presents to you.
+In short, do not sign anything for anyone without speaking to your bicycle accident attorney first.

-The personal injury attorneys at Burg Simpson have decades of experience in dealing with bicycle accident cases, including one that resulted in at least one mulit-million-dollar judgment.
+The Denver bicycle accident lawyers at Burg Simpson have decades of experience in dealing with bicycle accident cases, including one that resulted in a multi-million-dollar judgment.
 Our litigators have fought for the rights for injured bicycle riders of all ages and experience levels, whether the victims are children, adults, recreational riders, or even athletes in training.

-Burg Simpson is a law firm with the resources to fight back against the giant insurance companies who try not to admit fault or pay a claim.
-Most importantly, a Denver injury lawyer can give you a fighting chance when it comes to investigating accidents, preparing insurance claims, negotiating settlements, and even litigating in court against the responsible parties.
-If you need help, call 720-500-5995 or fill out a Free Case Evaluation form now before it’s too late!
+Burg Simpson is a Denver based law firm with the resources to fight back against the giant insurance companies who try not to admit fault or pay a claim.
+Most importantly, working with one of our experienced bicycle accident lawyers can give you a fighting chance when it comes to investigating accidents, preparing insurance claims, negotiating settlements, and even litigating in court against the responsible parties.
+If you need help, call 720-500-5995 or fill out a Free Case Evaluation form now before it is too late!